 Don’t trust them for commentary though.

-Trust this unsolicited, unrelated (and unkind?) piece of feedback to a festival organiser.
+Trust this unsolicited, unrelated (and unkind?) piece of feedback from a festival organiser after they employed some one else to teach ukulele.

 Libertango – a one week workshop